-Clinical Commissioning Groups (CCGs), replaced Primary Care Trusts (PCT) as NHS organisations set up by the Health and Social Care Act 2012 to organise the delivery of NHS services in England.
-The Clinical Commissioning Group (CCG) that holds the contract with the GP practice responsible for care at the time of application is responsible for deciding eligibility to Continuing Healthcare.
+Integrated Care Boards (ICB's) replaced Clinical Commissioning Groups (CCG) to organise the delivery of local NHS services in England.
+The ICB that holds the contract with the GP practice responsible for care at the time of application is responsible for deciding eligibility to Continuing Healthcare.

-COVID - 19 has led to Discharge to Assess pathways for Hospital Discharge with short term funding either at home or in a short-term placement to enable ongoing care needs to be assessed.
+Discharge to Assess pathways for Hospital Discharge may provide short term funding either at home or in a short-term placement to enable ongoing care needs to be assessed.